dongmingh/v1performance/README.md

 * example02 chaincode

 * ccchecker chaincode:  This chaincode supports variable payload sizes.
+See userInput-ccchecker.json for example of userInput file.
 Take the following steps to install this chaincode:
   - cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com
   - mkdir ccchecker
-  - doanload newkeyperinvoke.go into ccchecker directory
+  - download newkeyperinvoke.go into ccchecker directory

+* sample chaincode: This chaincode supports variable (randomized) payload sizes and performs encryption and decryption on the payload.
+Specify ccType as ccchecker when using this chaincode.
+See userInput-samplecc.json for example of userInput file.
+Take the following steps to install this chaincode:
+  - cd $GOPATH/src/github.com/hyperledger/fabric-sdk-node/test/fixtures/src/github.com
+  - mkdir sample_cc
+  - download chaincode_sample.go into sample_cc directory

 ##Transaction Execution